Andrewjruble/School_District_Analysis/README.md

 Below, screenshots are provided detailing how different results were affected:

--District Summary
+- District Summary
--School Summary
+- School Summary
+- Math and reading scores:
--Math and reading schools relative to other schools -Math and reading scores by grade
+   - Relative to other schools
--Scores relative to school spending
--Scores relative to school size
+   - By grade
--Scores relative to school type
+- Scores relative to school:
+   - Spending
+   - Size
+   - Type

-### How is the district summary affected?
+### How is the district anaylysis summary affected?

 #### District Analysis Original